Genomic Data Privacy

 Genomic data cannot be made truly anonymous.
 A sequenced genome is a biological fingerprint - with sufficient reference data, individuals can be re-identified from variant profiles alone.
 The Privacy Act's definition of ‘sensitive information’ applies to genetic data regardless of whether names are attached.

 GenomeIQ does not promise anonymisation.
-It provides systematic risk reduction - through k-anonymity thresholds, rare variant suppression, and pedigree de-linking - and the audit trail to demonstrate that each release meets your ethical and legal obligations.
+It provides systematic risk reduction - through population-level controls, rare-variant suppression, and family-link suppression - and the audit trail to demonstrate that each release meets your ethical and legal obligations.

 Risk level 1Header PHI